 - Equipment Power Monitoring and Management

-The Flex-6700 SDR has an associated Elecraft KPA-500W Amplifier/KAT500 Auto Tuner combination, an Elecraft W2 Wattmeter, an automated bandpass filtering via an Array Solutions FilterMax IV and a dedicated microHAM Station Master Deluxe (SMD) Antenna Controller.
-The Elecraft components are good choices for our remote operating project because they all have applications which enable them to be controlled and monitored over a network (more on this later in this series of articles).
+The Flex-6700 SDR has an associated Elecraft KPA-500W Amplifier/KAT500 Auto Tuner combination, an Elecraft W2 Wattmeter, an automated bandpass filtering via an Array Solutions FilterMax IV, and a dedicated microHAM Station Master Deluxe (SMD) Antenna Controller.
+The Elecraft components are good choices for our remote operating project because they all have applications that enable them to be controlled and monitored over a network (more on this later in this series of articles).

-Our setup also includes a K1EL WinKeyer to enable computer controlled CW keying of the Flex-6700 SDR.
+Our setup also includes a K1EL WinKeyer to enable computer-controlled CW keying of the Flex-6700 SDR.
 This device is relatively inexpensive in kit form and was fun to put together.
 We have a Bencher Iambic Paddle connected to the WinKeyer for in-shack CW operation.

 The diagram above shows the details of the device interconnections which make up the SDR Radio System.
 The microHAM SMD Antenna Controller requires a serial CAT interface to its host Flex-6700 SDR to determine what band and frequency the SDR is on.
-The Flex-6700 SDR does not provide such an interface directly but it does create CAT control virtual ports on a host Personal Computer (PC).
+The Flex-6700 SDR does not provide such an interface directly, but it does create CAT control virtual ports on a host Personal Computer (PC).